-After years of hard work, you’re finally a qualified solicitor and the time has come to apply for jobs.
-It may have been a while since you updated your CV, so you might be wondering what to include now you’ve achieved newly qualified status.
+After years of hard work, you’re finally a newly qualified solicitor and the time has come to apply for NQ solicitor jobs.
+It may have been a while since you updated your newly qualified solicitor CV, so you might be wondering what to include now you’ve achieved newly qualified status.

-With the competitive nature of the legal job market, it’s important that you make sure your CV is as best as can be.
-Here are some top tips to take on board when writing your NQ Solicitor CV:
+With the competitive nature of the legal job market, it’s important that you make sure your NQ solicitor CV is as best as can be.
+Here are some top tips to take on board when writing your NQ solicitor CV:

 As a newly qualified solicitor, you should highlight your chosen specialism in the personal statement.
 Showcase your key competencies in this area, as well as your passion.
 Remember to keep your personal statement short and sweet – aim for no more than about 150 words.

 As a recently qualified lawyer, you will likely have a long list of qualifications to include in your NQ solicitor CV.
 It is important to include a full education history in reverse chronological order, starting with your LPC result and finishing with your A Levels.
 GCSEs can be summarised as a collective, e.g. ‘10 GCSEs, Grades A*-C, including Maths and English.’